Archive-42/ARCHIVE-OCT/_DOWNLOADS/docs-main/content/admin/enterprise-management/updating-the-virtual-machine-and-physical-resources/increasing-cpu-or-memory-resources.md

 ---
 title: Increasing CPU or memory resources
-intro: 'You can increase the CPU or memory resources for a {% data variables.product.prodname_ghe_server %} instance.'
+intro: "You can increase the CPU or memory resources for a {% data variables.product.prodname_ghe_server %} instance."
 redirect_from:
   - /enterprise/admin/installation/increasing-cpu-or-memory-resources
   - /enterprise/admin/enterprise-management/increasing-cpu-or-memory-resources
   - /admin/enterprise-management/increasing-cpu-or-memory-resources
 versions:
-  ghes: '*'
+  ghes: "*"
 type: how_to
 topics:
   - Enterprise